 We would consider the vessels reflected in the following table to be at a higher risk of future impairment.
-The estimated future undiscounted cash flows of certain vessels reflected in the following table may be significantly greater than their respective carrying values.
-Consequently, in these cases the following table would not necessarily represent vessels that would likely be impaired in the next twelve months, and the recognition of an impairment in the future for those vessels may primarily depend upon our deciding to dispose of the vessel instead of continuing to operate it.
-The estimated future undiscounted cash flows of certain other vessels in the following table may only be marginally greater than their respective carrying values.
-Consequently, in these cases the recognition of an impairment in the future may be more likely given the number of potential events that could result in our reducing our estimate of future undiscounted cash flows.
+This table is disaggregated for vessels which have estimated future undiscounted cash flows that are marginally or significantly greater than their respective carrying values.
+Vessels with estimated future cash flows significantly greater than their respective carrying values would not necessarily represent vessels that would likely be impaired in the next twelve months.
+The recognition of an impairment in the future for those vessels may primarily depend upon our deciding to dispose of the vessel instead of continuing to operate it.
+In deciding whether to dispose of a vessel, we determine whether it is economically preferable to sell the vessel or continue to operate it.
+This assessment includes an estimated future revenue, net of operating costs.
+Such estimates are based on the charter market outlook and estimated operating costs, given a vessel's type, condition and age.
+In addition, we typically do not dispose of a vessel that is servicing an existing customer contract.
+The recognition of an impairment in the future may be more likely for vessels that have estimated future undiscounted cash only marginally greater than their respective carrying values.

-(in thousands of USD, except number of vessels) Vessels Market Values (1) Carrying Values Aframax and Suezmax Tankers 15 \$434,000 \$716,567
+Aframax, Suezmax and Product Tankers (in thousands of USD, except number of vessels) # Vessels Market Values (1) Carrying Values

+Marginally greater 5 \$102,000 \$154,447

+Significantly greater 11 \$326,000 \$483,579

+Total 16 \$428,000 \$638,026

-(1) Market values are based on second-hand market comparables.
-Since vessel values can be highly volatile, our estimates of market value may not be indicative of either the current or future prices we could obtain if we sold any of the vessels.
+(1) Market values are determined using reference to second-hand market comparables.
+Since vessel values can be volatile, our estimates of market value may not be indicative of either the current or future prices we could obtain if we sold any of the vessels.

 Judgments and Uncertainties.
-Depreciation is calculated using an estimated useful life of 25 years for Aframax and Suezmax tankers, commencing at the date the vessel was originally delivered from the shipyard.
+Depreciation is calculated using an estimated useful life of 25 years for conventional crude oil and product tankers, commencing at the date the vessel was originally delivered from the shipyard.
 However, the actual life of a vessel may be different than the estimated useful life, with a shorter actual useful life resulting in an increase in quarterly depreciation and potentially resulting in an impairment loss.
 The estimated useful life of our vessels takes into account design life, commercial considerations and regulatory restrictions.
 Our estimates of future cash flows involve assumptions about future charter rates, vessel utilization, operating expenses, dry-docking expenditures, vessel residual values and the remaining estimated life of our vessels.
 Our estimated charter rates are based on rates under existing vessel contracts and market rates at which we expect we can re-charter our vessels.
-Our estimates of vessel utilization, including estimated off-hire time, are based on historical experience and our projections of the number of future conventional tanker voyages.
-Our estimates of operating expenses and dry-docking expenditures are based on historical operating and dry-docking costs and our expectations of future inflation and operating requirements.
+Our estimates of vessel utilization, including estimated off-hire time, are based on historical expenditures are based on historical operating and dry-docking costs and our expectations of future inflation and operating requirements.
 Vessel residual values are a product of a vessel's lightweight tonnage and an estimated scrap rate.
-The remaining estimated lives of our vessels used in our estimates of future cash flows are consistent with those used in our depreciation calculations.
+The remaining estimated lives of our vessels used in our estimates of future cash flows are consistent with those used in the calculations of depreciation.